 - Asbestos Ban and Phase-Out Rule: The EPA introduced this rule in the late 1980s to ban asbestos from future use almost completely.
 This regulation went into effect in 1989, but it was short-lived.
 The Fifth Circuit Court of Appeals overturned most of the rule in 1991, leaving only a handful of products still banned.

 - Asbestos Hazard Emergency Response Act: This act became law in 1986 after a public uproar about asbestos in schools.
-The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos products from them.
+The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos-containing products from them.
 Those who would inspect and remove the asbestos had to be accredited by the EPA beforehand.

-- Asbestos Information Act: This act was passed in 1988.
-It required the makers of asbestos products to report what products contained asbestos and how to identify the asbestos in them.
+- Asbestos Information Act of 1988: This act required the makers of asbestos products to report what products contained asbestos and how to identify the asbestos in them.
 The EPA would then compile a report on their findings.

 - Asbestos School Hazard Abatement Act: This act, passed in 1984, allowed schools to receive government funding for their asbestos removal projects.
 The initial act allocated $600 Million.
 This act was reauthorized in 1990 with additional funding.

 Asbestos Use Today

 Until asbestos is significantly banned, it will continue to pose a threat to human health.
-Fortunately, there are options.
-Those who develop an asbestos-related disease may be eligible for financial compensation through a mesothelioma legal claim.
+Fortunately, those who are diagnosed with an asbestos-related disease may be eligible for financial compensation through a mesothelioma lawsuit or an asbestos trust fund.

 To learn if you may be eligible to file a mesothelioma legal claim, get a free case review today.